Welcome to this section of my homepage,

 at 137 MHz and decoded it with the sound card of my

-station was running fully automated and is controlled
+PC.
+The complete station was running fully automated

-by a PC.
-Presently the X-Quad antennas are down and
+and is controlled by a PC.
+Presently the X-Quad antennas

-PCR-100.
-You can find the latest status about which
+receiver ICOM PCR-100 and the Airspy SDR.
+You can find the latest status about

-WX-Sats are active and the respective frequencies when
+which WX-Sats are active and the respective frequencies

 |